maximebochon/tips/cli-general.md

 &nbsp;

-Delete a user or a group:
+:skull: Delete a user or a group:
 ```
 sudo userdel $USER
 sudo groupdel $GROUP